5 min read

-Medical Device, as other peers in our industry have indicated there, we are seeing a much reduced level of elective surgeries.
+Medical Device, like other peers in our industry, has indicated there, we are seeing a much-reduced level of elective surgeries.
 And so we’ll probably track to the market there.
 Overall, though, I think if I look at the overall health of Johnson & Johnson’s business, I see this as a temporary blip that will largely be recovered.

 Dentsply Sirona (3/2 – Q4 2019 Earnings Call)